minerllabs/minerl/docs/source/tutorials/minecraft_commands.rst

 MineRL provides an additional level of abtraction to make its use slightly easier.

-All environments which use the ChatAction handler also support the set_next_chat_message function.
+All environments which use the :code:`ChatAction` handler also support the set_next_chat_message function.
 This function takes a String and sends it as a chat message the next time the environment is stepped.